Little Social Annoyances That Will Never Go Away

 "How were your holidays?", "How's college going?", "How was your trip?" , "How's work?", "How's your boyfriend doing?"

-Anyone who's been to a big family function has experienced the tedium of having to answer the same question a dozen or more times.
+Anyone who's been to a big family function has experienced the tedium of having to answer the same question a dozen times.
 Again, there's no point in getting too worked up about it.
 It's going to happen from time to time.
-Just politely answer the question and move on to a more stimulating topic.
+Just politely answer and try to move on to a more stimulating topic.

 Everyone also has things about them that invite the same questions and comments from different people.
 If you have an unusual name you're going to hear about it your whole life.
-If you have a twin you'll hear the same cliched questions and corny jokes over and over and over and over and over again.
-If you have an interesting job you'll forever be explaining certain aspects of it to people.
-Life is hard sometimes.
+If you have a twin you'll get the same cliched questions and corny jokes over and over and over and over and over again.
+If you have an interesting job you'll forever be explaining certain aspects of it.

 People making dumb comments without thinking

 Most people mean well, but sometimes they say certain things without realizing how crass or insensitive or ignorant they sound.
-Example: I'm tall and skinny.
-I've lost track of how many times people have seen me and blurted out, "Wow, you're skinny!!!
+Like if someone is tall and thin they've probably lost track of how many times people have seen them and blurted out, "Wow, you're skinny!!!
 Don't you eat?!?"
-Sigh.
-People have also said things such as "You're so quiet!
-Why don't you talk???
-You're not going to come into work with a gun one day are you?
-Har har har!!!"
-Also stupid.
+Another example is, "Smile!
+It's not so bad!"

 People who want something from you being insincere